• Skip to main content

 Best Apples for Caramel Apple Pie

 I would like to say you can use just about any apple for this pie.
-But I will admit some varieties really make for a better pie.
+But I will admit some varieties make for a better pie.
 Some apples come out too mushy.
 Also, some may make this too sweet.

-So for my favorite combination, I use a combination of granny smith and Honeycrisp.
+So for my favorite combination, I use a combination of Granny Smith and Honeycrisp.
 Both bake up beautifully and hold their shape.
 The tart and sweet combination also balances out the brown sugar and caramel for a foolproof flavor punch.

 Here is how different apples may make your pie.
 I suggest using one from each category.
 I use a combination in my Apple Hand Pies recipe too.
 All of those I list below are firm apples that are ideal for baking: